 Did you know you need a whole extra quart (32oz) of fluids while breastfeeding?
 Of course water is the best option.

 - Red Raspberry Leaf Tea (do you know the amazing benefits to this tea yet?
 I drink it from pregnancy through birth and beyond- find out why here!)

 - Green juices

 It’s so important to listen to your body while you are breastfeeding.
 Eat when you’re hungry, remind yourself to keep hydrated.

 It’s so easy to just put the baby before anything else and all of sudden you realize you really haven’t eaten anything or had enough to drink all day!

 Take care of yourself so you can take care of your baby ❤

-Are there any other major snacks you’d add to this last?
+Are there any other snacks you’d add to this last?
 Did you try anything you hadn’t before?
 Let me know in the comments!